NVIDIA/NVIDIA_AI_Enterprise_AzureML/samples/python/3D-image-segmentation/monai/README.md

-# MONAI 3D Segmentation
+# MONAI 3D Segmentation sample

-In this sample, you will:
+In this tutorial, you will:

 * Provision a fully functional environment in your own Azure subscription
 * Run a sample of MONAI machine learning pipeline in Azure ML